Young railway station

 The station was opened on 26 March 1885 and was used for regional rail passenger transport up until its closure as a railway station on 15 December 1989; and is now used as a visitor centre.
-The Blayney-Harden railway line is now used solely for bulk haulage of grain.
+The Blayney-Harden railway line is now closed for rail traffic.

 History

 During the construction of the southern and western railway lines in New South Wales in 1875 a line connecting the two was proposed.
 The line opened in March 1885.
-The station opened on March 26, 1885 and closed on December 15, 1989.
+The station opened on 26 March 1885 and closed on 15 December 1989.
 Repairs were done on the station building in 2007.

+As of 2023, the original station building houses the Hilltops Council Young Visitor Information Centre, Hilltops Wine Cellar Door and Burrangong Art Gallery, as well as an authentic disused railway carriage.
+In 2020, The Young Railway Interest Group received a grant to restore the carriage to "house a working diorama of Young Railway Station in 1960 when the railways were at the height".

 Description

 There is a station building (type 5, first class brick) built in 1885.
 The platform face is made of stone.
 There are two timber overbridges located at 440.45 km and 467.35 km from Sydney's Central railway station situated along the railway line.
 There is landscaping of the station forecourt adjoining Council park area.